-With Magic Ears, you’ll be teaching to students in China ranging in ages between 4 to12 years.
+With Magic Ears, you’ll be teaching to students in China ranging in ages between 4 to 12 years old.

 4 Ways to Teach ESL From Your Phone

-In the past, ESL students needed to sign up for classes and work with instructors in face-to-face arrangements.
-Nowadays, with the advancement of mobile technology, ESL instruction can occur via smartphone using different mobile apps.
+In the past, ESL students needed to sign up for classes and work with instructors through video conferencing on computers.
+Nowadays, with the advancement of mobile technology, online English teaching jobs can occur via smartphone using different mobile apps.

 What that means for you is that you can now earn money as an ESL instructor directly from your smartphone.
-That’s right: Thanks to the continued advancement of smartphone technology, you no longer need a computer to make money as an ESL instructor.
+That’s right: you no longer need a computer to start making money as an ESL instructor.

 You can download specific ESL mobile apps to your smartphone and use them to tutor students via video and/or audio chat.

-Your tutoring time is compensated by the minute and, depending on your skill level and past experience, could grow to as much as $45/hour.
+Your tutoring time is compensated by the minute and could grow to as much as $45/hour, depending on your skill level and past experience.

 This learning platform was created in China and is supported by both Android and iOS systems.

-Once you download the app, you generate a short interview video that assesses your English-speaking capabilities.
+Once you download the app, you’ll be asked to record a short interview video so they can assess your English-speaking capabilities.
 Following approval, you can start accepting student requests.

-In the case of NiceTalk, most of the students will be native Chinese speakers who arrive via the app’s video chat function.
-You need to work with your phone to make sure it can accept video chat requests and stream them at a normal conversational pace.
+Most of the students who use this app are native Chinese speakers who will request to chat with you via the app’s video chat function.
+You need to make sure your phone can accept video chat requests and stream them at a normal conversational pace.

-NiceTalk pays you a defined amount of $10/hour for your talking/teaching time.
+NiceTalk pays you $10/hour for your talking/teaching time.